Blubberella

-Blubberella is a 2011 German exploitation comedy film written and directed by Uwe Boll.
+Blubberella is a 2011 German-American-Canadian exploitation comedy film written and directed by Uwe Boll.

 The plot is about an obese dhampir superhero, set in German-occupied Europe.
 The entire film is a scene-for-scene spoof of BloodRayne: The Third Reich (directed by Boll himself the previous year) with most of the same cast and crew.
 The film received negative reviews.

 Plot

 In the year 1940, Blubberella is an obese vampire/human hybrid with a hatred of Adolf Hitler, and a soft spot for food.
 The rest of the film roughly follows the plot of Bloodrayne 3: The Third Reich, although some scenes are inserted for comedic purposes, such as a scene were Blubberella talks to her mum, and numerous jokes about sex, obesity and being gay.